What is an Arborist?

 What is an Arborist?
 An Arborist is a person that cares and maintains trees.

-They have been through extensive training to understand the science behind trees ‘Arboriculture’ and are then certified to care and maintain trees.
+Arborists have been through extensive training to understand the science behind trees ‘Arboriculture’ and are then certified to care and maintain trees.
 There are multiple levels of training depending on the individual needs of the Arborist.
 The Levels are 2, 3 or 5.
-Once having obtained these qualifications they are then considered a Climbing Arborist or Consulting Arborist.
+Once having obtained these arborist qualifications they are then considered a Climbing Arborist or a Consulting Arborist.

-The difference between a Climbing and Consulting Arborist are:-
+The differences between a Climbing Arborist and a Consulting Arborist are:-

-- A Climbing Arborist who perform the pruning and removal of trees are also qualified to assesses trees from an aerial position.
-The minimum level required by most councils when hiring a Arborist is Level 3.
+- A Climbing Arborist who perform the pruning and removal of trees is also qualified to assess trees from an aerial position.
+The minimum level required by most councils when hiring an Arborist is Level 3.
 A Climbing Arborist can detect more problems through an aerial inspection than from the ground.